fabaff/fedora-ansible/README.md

-# Alpine Linux - Ansible Contrib Repository
+# Fedora - Ansible Contrib Repository

 This repository contains user-contributed real world examples for Ansible playbooks, especially for Fedora and its downstream (RHEL), as well as modules